SBKumar55/SBKumar55.github.io/index.md

-# Data Portfolio of Shruthi Kumar
+# Data Portfolio of Shruthi Bharath Kumar

 Welcome to my data portfolio!
 I am an aspiring Data Analyst with a strong foundation in Artificial Intelligence, Machine Learning, and Data Visualization.
 I have created this portfolio to showcase my data analysis skills and project experience as I pursue an opportunity in the field.
 Each project highlights my ability to apply analytical techniques, solve real-world problems, and draw actionable insights from data.